HyperMono: A Monotonicity-aware Approach to Hyper-Relational Knowledge Representation

-\vic{To address \textbf{RQ4}, we carry out parameter sensitivity experiments on the WikiPeople-4 and JF17K-3 datasets, including: a) effect of label smoothing; b) effect of embedding dimension \zhiweihu{$d$}; c) effect of temperature $\gamma$, and d) effect of initialization range.
+\hypertarget{parameter_sensitivity}{} \zwh{To address \textbf{RQ3}, we carry out parameter sensitivity experiments on the WikiPeople-3, WikiPeople-4, JF17K-3, and JF17K-4 datasets, including: a) effect of label smoothing; b) effect of embedding dimension $d$; c) effect of temperature $\gamma$, and d) effect of initialization range.
 The corresponding results are shown in Figure~\ref{figure_hyper_parameters}.}

-\textbf{Effect of Label Smoothing.} \vic{Label smoothing is widely used in tasks related to knowledge graphs~\cite{Zhanqiu_2020, Xiao_2022, Yang_2022}.
-It introduces a degree of uncertainty, making the model more adaptable to different data distributions during the training process \vic{and further suppresses model overconfidence and improves its generalization ability and robustness}.
+\zwh{\textbf{Effect of Label Smoothing.}} \zwh{Label smoothing is widely used in tasks related to knowledge graphs~\citep{Xiao_2022, Yang_2022}.
+It introduces a degree of uncertainty, making the model more adaptable to different data distributions during the training process.
 From Figure~\ref{figure_hyper_parameters}(a), we observe that the values of label smoothing have an impact on the performance, but there is no evident pattern.
 We need to make appropriate adjustments to its values based on the dataset.
-For instance, we select 0.8 and 0.5 as the most suitable label smoothing values for the WikiPeople-4 and JF17K-3 datasets, respectively. \vic{A smoothing value that is too small or too large may cause performance degradation.
-A smoothing value that is too large may cause the model to overly believe in the smoothed label distribution, thereby reducing the model's fitting performance on the training set.
-A smoothing value that is too small may not effectively prevent the model from overfitting the training data, causing the model to be overconfident in the labels of the training samples.}}
+For instance, we select 0.8 and 0.5 as the most suitable label smoothing values for the WikiPeople-4 and JF17K-3 datasets, respectively.}

-\textbf{Effect of Embedding Dimension $d$.} \vic{In principle, more semantic knowledge could be captured by having a higher number of dimensions in entity, relation, and qualifiers embeddings.
+\zwh{\textbf{Effect of Embedding Dimension $d$.}} \zwh{In principle, more semantic knowledge could be captured by having a higher number of dimensions in entity, relation, and qualifiers embeddings.
 However, as shown in Figure~\ref{figure_hyper_parameters}(b), there is not a strict proportional relationship between embedding dimensions and the actual performance.
 After reaching a certain value of embedding dimensions, the accuracy stabilizes.
 In practice, one chooses the minimum value that achieves stability.
 For example, for the WikiPeople-4 and JF17K-3 datasets, the embedding dimension $d$ is set at 200.}